continuous-dems/workshop-gebco-2026/modules/02-help-i-need-a-name/index.md

 ---
-title: "Day 1: Onboarding and Installation"
+title: "Onboarding and Installation"
 ---

-# Day 1: Onboarding and Installation
+# Onboarding and Installation

 The first goal of the workshop is to get everyone into a consistent working environment.
 CUDEM workflows depend on several geospatial and scientific Python libraries, so we want all participants using the same `cudem` conda environment before we begin running DEM examples.